mishdub/Final_Project/README.md

 - **A container**: A convex polygon that serves as the bounding region where items must be placed.
 - **A set of items**: Each item is also a polygon with a fixed shape, orientation, and an associated integer value.

+## Key Constraints

+- **No Overlap**: The polygons must be arranged without overlapping or intersecting.
+- **No Rotation, Tilting, or Dilation**: The items must maintain their original orientation, shape, and scale during placement.